tathan08/all-inclusive/WCAG_RULES.md

 ### 2.4.1 Bypass Blocks (Level A)
 **Rule ID:** `bypass-blocks`
-**What it checks:** Pages should have a mechanism to skip repetitive content
+**What it checks:** Pages with navigation should have a mechanism to skip repetitive content
 **Severity:** Moderate

+**Smart Detection:**
+Only checks pages that have significant navigation:
+- Pages with a `<nav>` element containing 3+ links, OR
+- Pages with a `<header>` containing 3+ navigation items

+This avoids false positives on simple test pages or single-page apps without repetitive navigation.

 **Common violations:**
-- Missing "Skip to main content" links
+- Missing "Skip to main content" links on pages with navigation
 - No bypass mechanism for repeated navigation

 **Fix:**